jrg94/CSE5542/Lab03/README.md

 With the solution open, you can begin playing with the following controls:

-- left click + drag: rotation
+- left click + drag: rotate objects
+- a, s, d, f, q, e: translate light

 The solution should render as follows: